AutoViML/featurewiz/updates.md

 #### Update (December 2023): FeatureWiz 0.5 is here!
 Includes powerful deep learning autoencoders!
 <ol>
-<li><b>The FeatureWiz transformer now includes powerful deep learning auto encoders in the `feature_engg` argument.
-You can set them to `vae` for Variational Auto Encoder, `dae` for Denoising Auto Encoder and `gan` for GAN data augmentation for generating synthetic data.
+<li><b>The FeatureWiz transformer now includes powerful deep learning auto encoders in the new `auto_encoders` argument.</b> You can set them to `vae` for Variational Auto Encoder, `dae` for Denoising Auto Encoder and `gan` for GAN data augmentation for generating synthetic data.
 I have uploaded a sample noetbook for you to test and improve your Classifier performance in Imbalanced datasets.
 Please send me comments via email which is displayed on my Github main page.
 </ol>

 #### Update (November 2023): The FeatureWiz transformer (version 0.4.3 on) includes an "add_missing" flag